erwald/blog/posts/auderico.md

 ![Engraving of picturesque scene with cowherd and his cattle.]({{ '/img/auderico_endequina_2.jpeg' | url }})

 ENDEQUINA: I see, Auderico.
 Now things are clearer to me.
 You are confusing two senses of the word "good", or anyway two ways in which a thing or action or state of affairs can be good for another thing.[^5] There is the instrumental good, in which something is good for a thing to the extent that it allows that thing to function well.
-You are right in saying that objects have these kinds of goods: a whetstone is good for the blade because it keeps it sharp; tar is good for the boat because it keeps it from taking in water; a well-thatched roof is good for the house because it keeps it dry & warm.
+You are right in saying that objects have these kinds of goods: a whetstone is good for the blade because it keeps it sharp; tar is good for the boat because it keeps it from taking in water; a well-thatched roof is good for the house because it keeps it dry and warm.
 But there is also the final good, in which something is good for its own sake.
 For instance, pleasure is not good for us because it allows us to function better.
 It is just good – good on its own – good absolutely.

 AUDERICO: I understand.
 Your distinction is a sound one, noble Endequina.
 But does it really matter whether a thing is good functionally or good in the final sense?
 Either way we use the word "good".
 We use it to judge the quality or desirability of that thing.
-Why should only the final good create an obligation for us & not the instrumental good?
+Why should only the final good create an obligation for us and not the instrumental good?

 ENDEQUINA: That is a good question, dear Auderico, thoughtful friend.
 I am not sure if that is true, but I think we are nearing the crux.
 Now I wish to ask you something.
 Do you agree that living things have points of views, but lifeless things don't?

 AUDERICO: I do.

-ENDEQUINA: And do you agree that humans & other animals strive to keep themselves alive & well-functioning?
+ENDEQUINA: And do you agree that humans and other animals strive to keep themselves alive and well-functioning?

 AUDERICO: With very few exceptions, yes.